But time & chance happen to them all

 - Be intentional: I must wake up in the morning with a plan.
 Not stumble through my day unsure and uncertain.
-Live life on purpose.
+Live Life on Purpose.
 For some strange reason when I think of intentionality my mind goes to Ruth and how she subtly made her intentions known to Boaz.
 It was no mistake that she huddled up under his foot, or that she wound up on his farm.
-She did it on purpose.
+She did it on purpose (as directed by Naomi).
 She knew what she hoped to gain.
 She went out and did what it took.
-Intentionality is not reckless though, for as Ester exemplifies, even the most noble of plans need to be well laid.
+Intentionality is not reckless though, for as Esther exemplifies, even the most noble of plans need to be well laid.
 She didn’t just stumble into Xerxes court, she strode in on purpose.

 To create something of lasting value you must be willing to pay the cost and be ready for the long haul – Dr Oby Ezewesili

 - Feedback is Essential: I didn’t realise how important this was until my boss pointed it out.
 My Boss had given me a task and I had spent a lot time gathering resources and making several calls trying to accomplish it.
 To my dismay however, I wasn’t making any head way.
 I felt disappointed and for that reason I didn’t revert.
 He later pointed the importance of feedback in this case as an absolute necessity because had I gone back to him, we would have been able to put heads together and would have found a solution.

-I must apply myself, its not enough to say I’m interested in Opera, in Theatre, food and cooking from farm to table.
+I must apply myself, its not enough to say I’m interested in Opera & Theatre, food and cooking from farm to table.
 Communication/ Journalism and writing etcetera.
 If I don’t find like minded people to associate with and learn from.
 It will mean all I have is intent as Dr Tony Rapu says “What you’re not willing to pay for you cannot attain to.
 What you’re not willing to fight for you cannot achieve.”

 Till we chat again ciao !